Inference on causal and structural parameters using many moment inequalities: Introduction

 An important feature of our methods is that increasing the set of moment inequalities has no or little effect on the critical value.
-In particular, our critical values are always bounded by a slowly varying function $(\log p)^{1/2}$ (up-to a constant).
-This implies that instead of making a subjective choice of inequalities, the researcher can use all (or at least a large set of) available inequalities, and the results will be not-too-different from those based only on the inequalities that violate $H_0$ (the latter procedure is of course infeasible, and the slow growth of the critical value can be thought of as a small cost of data-driven adaptation to the inequalities that violate $H_0$).
-This feature of our methods is akin to that in modern high dimensional/big data techniques like Lasso and Dantzig selector that allow for variable selection in exchange for small cost in precision of model estimates; see, for example, \cite{BRT09} for analysis and discussion of methods of estimating high dimensional models.
+In particular, as a function of the number of moment inequalities $p$, our critical values are always bounded from above by a slowly varying $(\log p)^{1/2}$ (up to a multiplicative constant).
+This implies that instead of making a subjective choice of inequalities, the researcher should use all (or at least a large set of) available inequalities since using more inequalities gives much larger values of the test statistic when added inequalities violate $H_0$.
+This feature of our methods is akin to that in modern high-dimensional/big-data techniques like the Lasso and the Dantzig selector that allow for the variable selection in exchange for small cost in the precision of model estimates; see, for example, \cite{BRT09} for an analysis and discussion of the methods of estimating high-dimensional models.

+Our results can also be used for the construction of confidence regions for identifiable parameters in partially identified models defined by moment inequalities.
+In particular, we show in Appendix \ref{sec: confidence region} of the online supplement how to use our results for constructing confidence regions that are {\em asymptotically honest}, with the coverage being correct uniformly in suitably large classes of underlying distributions.

-Moreover, we consider two extensions of our results in Section \ref{sec: some extensions}.
+Moreover, we consider two extensions of our results in Appendix \ref{sec: some extensions} of the online supplement.
 In the first extension, we consider testing many moment inequalities for dependent data.
-Specifically, we prove validity of a test based on the (block) multiplier bootstrap under $\beta$-mixing conditions; see Section \ref{sec: some extensions} for the definitions.
-As in other parts of the paper, our results allow $p$ to be potentially much larger than $n$.
-Our results complement the set of impressive results in \cite{ZhangCheng2014} who, independently from us and around the same time, considered the case of the functionally dependent time series data (the concept of functional dependence was introduced in \cite{Wu2005} and is different from $\beta$-mixing).
-Thus, both our paper and \cite{ZhangCheng2014} extend Gaussian approximation and bootstrap results of \cite{CCK12} to the case of dependent data but under different dependence conditions (that do not nest each other).
-The results obtained in these two papers are strongly complementary and, taken together, cover a wide variety of dependent data processes, thereby considerably expanding the applicability of the proposed tests.
-In the second extension, we allow for approximate inequalities to account of the case where an approximation error arises either from estimated nuisance parameters or from the need to linearize the inequalities.
+In the second extension, we allow for {\em approximate} inequalities to account of the case where an approximation error arises either from estimated nuisance parameters or from the need to linearize the inequalities.
 Both of these extensions are important for inference in dynamic models such as those considered in \cite{BBL07}.